Overview | Research directions | Members | Publications | Ongoing Collaborations

 Research directions

-- The Syntax/Semantics Interface: Nominals and Beyond - Our more theoretical work addresses fundamental issues in the semantics of nominals: how (is)definiteness is expressed even in language that have no definites; how we refer to classes of objects or make generalizations on them; how the “part of” and the “equal to” relations are expressed across languages.
+• The Syntax/Semantics Interface: Nominals as Arguments and Predicates - Our more theoretical work addresses fundamental issues in the semantics of nominals: what is the difference between nominals used to refer to things and nominals used to attribute properties to things (SynCoP project, with Caroline Heycock and Jutta Hartmann); how definiteness is expressed even in language that have no definite articles; how we refer to classes of objects or make generalizations on them; how the “part of” and the “equal to” relations are expressed across languages.
 At a broader level, we are interested in fostering a fruitful interplay between denotation- and distribution-based semantics.

-- Linguistic analysis of artificial models of human language - A second side of our research is concerned with the analysis of the capabilities and representations developed by current machine learning models of language (e.g. LSTMs, Transformer models).
-One way to do this is to test the extent to which human metalinguistic intuitions are present in computational language models.
+• Linguistic analysis of artificial models of human language - A second side of our research is concerned with the analysis of the capabilities and representations developed by current machine learning models of language (e.g. LSTMs, Transformer models).
+One way to do this is to test the extent to which computational language models (especially, models trained on human-sized amounts of linguistic data) can achieve metalinguistics intuitions; another, to look at the extent to which they align with brain patterns of human subject as they listen to language.

 Members